 Annual Meetings

-In an election year a Parish Council must hold its Annual Meeting within 14 days of the day when elected parish councillors take up their position.
+In an election year a Parish Council must hold its Annual Meeting on, or within 14 days of the day after elected parish councillors take up their position.
 In a “normal” year the Annual Meeting must be held sometime in May.
-For 2017 Annual Meetings should have been held between the 8 and 22 of May.
+In County Durham, for 2025, Annual Meetings should therefore be held between Weds 7 and Thurs 22 of May.

 The first item on any Annual Meeting agenda must be the election of a Chairman for the ensuing year and this is a statutory requirement.
 Immediately, or as soon as possible thereafter, if the council allows, the chairman must sign their Declaration of Acceptance of Office form for this position too.